China Lures Billionaires Into Race to Catch US in AI

 “Beijing’s censorship regime will put China’s ChatGPT-like applications at a serious disadvantage vis-à-vis their US peers,” said Xiaomeng Lu, director of the Eurasia Group’s geotechnology practice.

-Last but not least, powerful chipsets from the likes of Nvidia and Advanced Micro Devices Inc. are crucial in training large AI models — but Washington bars those from the country.
+Last but not least, powerful chipsets from the likes of Nvidia and Advanced Micro Devices Inc. are crucial in training large AI models — but Washington bars the most capable from the country.
+The Biden administration is now considering tightening restrictions as soon as in coming months, essentially eliminating less-capable chips that Nvidia has devised for Chinese customers, the Wall Street Journal reported, citing anonymous sources.

 But these hurdles haven’t stopped the ambitious in China, from Baidu and iFlytek Co. to the slew of new startups, from setting their sights on matching and surpassing the US on AI.

 Executives, including from Tencent, argue models can tack on more chipsets to make up for lesser performance.
-Baichuan’s Wang says it gets by with Nvidia’s A800 chips, and will obtain more capable H800s in June.
+Baichuan’s Wang said it got by with Nvidia’s A800 chips, and will obtain more capable H800s in June.

 Others like Lan Zhenzhong, a veteran of Google’s AI Research Institute who founded Hangzhou-based Westlake Xinchen in 2021, employ a costly hybrid approach.
 The Baidu Ventures-backed company uses fewer than 1,000 GPUs for model training, then deploys domestic cloud services for inference, or sustaining the program.
 Lan said it cost about 7 to 8 yuan per hour to rent an A100 chip from cloud services: “Very expensive.”